TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 In this lesson, you will learn how it all works, and even implement your own hash map in the next project!
 To start, here is a brief description of a hash map: a hash map takes in a key value pair, produces a hash code, and stores the pair in a bucket.
 Hash codes?
 Buckets?
 What?
 Don't fret, we'll learn all about these concepts and more.
 Buckle up and let's dive in!

+### Lesson overview

+By the end of this lesson, you will learn about:

+- Hash codes and how to generate them.
+- Hash maps and how they work internally.
+- Turning the concept of hashing into a data structure.

 ### What is a hash code

 Let's start by learning what it means to hash a value.
 Hashing involves taking an input in and generating a corresponding output.
 A hash function should be a pure function.
 Hashing the same input should always return the same hash code, and there should be no random generation component.
 For example, let's look at a hashing function that takes a name and gives us the first letter of that name: